 Bachelor of Science in Nursing

-You'll learn in our, state-of-the-art simulation labs, in small classes and from some of the most knowledgeable professors around.
-Our goal is seeing you fulfilled in this important, noble career field.
+You'll learn in our state-of-the-art simulation labs, in small classes and from some of the most knowledgeable professors around.
+Our goal is to see you fulfilled in this important, noble career field.

 Josie Harper Nursing Scholarship

 Through the generosity of The Harper Family Foundation, CSM is helping to provide a debt-free pathway for young women over the next four years through the Josie Harper Nursing Scholarship!
 The Josie Harper Nursing Scholarship grants $10,000 annually to awarded scholars.
 This Scholarship is automatically renewable each year through the completion of your BSN degree.

 SNA is a pre-professional organization for nursing students, fostering the personal and professional development of nursing.
 Being a part of the organization benefits students in many ways.
 SNA often hosts working professionals to share their experiences with students and offer advice.

 Licensed Practical Nurses (LPNs) collaborate with other healthcare professionals to provide care to clients in a variety of settings.
 Employment of Licensed Practical Nurses is set to increase by 10% through 2030, which includes 60,800 jobs.
 The average annual income is $48,070 nationwide.

 Registered Nurses (RNs) provide and coordinate patient care, educate patients and the public about various health conditions.
 Employment of Registered Nurses is projected to grow 9% through 2030, and about 194,500 openings for registered nurses are projected each year.
 The mean annual income for registered nurses in Nebraska is $69,480 and $75,330 nationwide.